 - Pain and difficulty breathing

 For some people, the next step is often to see if the enlargement of the glands is actually a hot lump.
-If TSH is low, there is a good chance that the person has a benign hyperfunctioning thyroid adenoma.
+If TSH is low, the person has a benign hyperfunctioning thyroid adenoma.
 Even if a goiter is small and the thyroid gland produces the normal amount of thyroid hormone, doctors can observe it for a few weeks before immediately starting treatment.
-In some cases, if the goiter continues to grow after thyroid treatment and the symptoms are debilitating or you feel that they are cosmetically undesirable, your doctor will probably recommend surgery to remove part of your thyroid.
+Sometimes, if the goiter continues to grow after thyroid treatment and the symptoms are debilitating or you feel that they are cosmetically undesirable, your doctor will probably recommend surgery to remove part of your thyroid.